ignacio/LuaOAuth/README.md

 Most of the code was taken from [Jeffrey Friedl's blog][1].

+LuaOAuth supports two modes of operation.
+A "synchronous" mode were you block while you wait for the results or an "asynchronous" mode where you must supply "callbacks" in order to receive the results.
+LuaOAuth will behave asynchronously when used in conjunction with [LuaNode][8].

 ## Usage #

 There is some documentation available [on the wiki](https://github.com/ignacio/LuaOAuth/wiki/API-Documentation) and also